ossf/osv-schema/docs/schema.md

 - `ADVISORY`: A published security advisory for the vulnerability.
 - `ARTICLE`: An article or blog post describing the vulnerability.
+- `DETECTION`: A tool, script, scanner, or other mechanism that allows for detection of the vulnerability in production environments. e.g. YARA rules, hashes, virus signature, or other scanners.
 - `REPORT`: A report, typically on a bug or issue tracker, of the vulnerability.
 - `FIX`: A source code browser link to the fix (e.g., a GitHub commit) Note that the `fix` type is meant for viewing by people using web browsers.
 Programs